 - Approve, deny, or reduce the request.
-Ped-I-Care notifies MED3OOO of the decision; - 2.
-Send the request to a consultant for recommendations.
+Ped-I-Care notifies MED3000 of the decision; - Send the request to a consultant for recommendations.
 Ped-I-Care sends the request to the consultant and the response is sent to the Medical Director for a final decision; or - Request more information.
-(Ped-I-Care sends the request for to MED3OOO to obtain from the requesting or submitting provider.
+(MED3000 or Ped-I-Care requests additional information from the requesting or ordering provider.
 Once the information is obtained [or nothing new is submitted], the Medical Director is notified and step 1. or 2. above is followed.)